 Use the power of Google to search for books, articles, and online resources.
 Access via UWest to incorporate our full text database resources.

-UWest subscribes to JSTOR Arts and Sciences collections I, II, and III.
-These collections contain journals with full text articles in language and literature, as well as important titles in the fields of music, film studies, folklore, performing arts, religion, and the history and study of art and architecture.
+UWest subscribes to JSTOR Arts and Sciences collections I-VII.
+These collections contain journals with full text articles in language and literature, as well as important titles in the fields of economics, music, film studies, folklore, performing arts, religion, and the history and study of art and architecture.
 Non-UWest users can access certain articles in the Register and Read program.

 Over 140,000 full-text poems, 7,100 full-text short stories and novels, 3,800 full-text essays, 1,700 full-text plays, and 2,400 full-text speeches.